OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 The `link` keyword argument of `polrgwas` can take value `LogitLink()` (default), `ProbitLink()` (ordred Probit model), `CloglogLink()` (proportional hazards model), or `CauchyLink()`.

-E.g., to perform GWAS using the ordred Probit model
+For example, to perform GWAS using the ordred Probit model

 ```julia
 polrgwas(@formula(trait ~ 0 + sex), "../data/covariate.txt", "../data/hapmap3",
     link=ProbitLink(), outfile="opm")
 ```

+The estimates in null model and p-values are slightly different from proportional odds moodel.

 ```julia